Come home to yourself

 • Microdosing involves sub-perceptual use of psilocybin to gently support emotional balance, creativity, and clarity over time.
 Small doses.
 Subtle shifts.
 Deep connection.

-Check back soon for updates, or subscribe at the bottom of the page to get notified about new offerings.
+Subscribe at the bottom of the page to get notified about new offerings.

 BOOK A SESSION